Elikill58/BaritoneCalculator/README.md

 ## Dependencies ?

 The alone dependency is spigot.
 You can use spigot 1.8 to spigot 1.17.

-There is no maven support yet.
+You just have to update the maven project.